-RECORD DATE...
-The Record Date for payment of the interest on Bonds on any regularly scheduled interest payment date is defined as the close of business on the fifteenth (15th) calendar day of the month (whether or not a business day) preceding such interest payment date.
+RECORD DATE . . .
+The Record Date for payment of the interest on Bonds on any regularly scheduled interest payment date is defined as the last calendar day of the month (whether or not a business day) preceding such interest payment date.

 ISSUANCE OF ADDITIONAL DEBT...
-Road Bonds...
-According to the District's engineer, the Developer has funded to date a total of \$5,635,000 (excluding engineering fees) for the construction of roads within the District.
-According to the District's Engineer, the \$725,000 in principal amount of authorized but unissued unlimited tax new money bonds for road improvements will not be sufficient to reimburse the developer for the road improvements constructed to date within the District.
+According to the District's engineer, the \$169,925,000 in principal amount of bonds authorized but unissued (after issuance of the Bonds), should be sufficient to reimburse the Developer for water, wastewater and drainage facilities serving the District.
 In addition, voters may authorize the issuance of additional bonds or other contractual obligations secured by ad valorem taxes.
-The District also has the right to issue refunding bonds, as well as revenue bonds and notes without voter approval.
-At an election held in the District on November 8, 2011, the voters within the District have approved the issuance of up to \$8,452,500 in refunding bonds for roads.
-See "FINANCIAL STATEMENT - Authorized But Unissued Bonds - Table 5."
-Neither Texas Law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
+The District also has the right to issue refunding bonds, as well as road bonds and notes without voter approval.
+Furthermore, at an election held in the District on November 7, 2017, the voters within the District also approved the issuance of \$437,062,500 in refunding bonds and \$83,700,000 in road bonds.
+The District currently has \$66,695,000 remaining in authorized but unissued road bonds.
+See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
+The District has not issued any refunding bonds.
+Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
 Any additional bonds issued by the District may dilute the security of the Bonds.
-See "INVESTMENT CONSIDERATIONS."
+See "RISK FACTORS."
+The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
+The issuance of bonds for water, wastewater and drainage purposes is subject to approval of the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
+In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.